 History Of Insurance Institute For Highway Safety

-- Challenges associated with human factors were researched into – mainly driving under the influence of alcohol, teenage drivers, use of safety belts, overwork leading to fatigue in truck drivers.
+- Challenges associated with human factors were researched – mainly driving under the influence of alcohol, teenage driving, use of safety belts, and overwork leading to fatigue in truck drivers.

-The contribution of this organization should be appreciated as the surveys have pointed to a sizable reduction in loss of lives on roads, when compared with the data from 1979.
-The population has multiplied and more individuals focus on long distance drives.
-All these factors made a significant contribution in the improvement of design in vehicles towards safety options.
+The contribution of this organization should be appreciated as the surveys have pointed to a sizable reduction in loss of lives on roads when compared with the data from 1979.
+The population has multiplied and more individuals focus on long-distance drives.
+All these factors made a significant contribution to the improvement of design in vehicles towards safety options.

-IIHS does not focus only on vehicle design; it continues to look for new methods for improving the design of roads as well as to improve the behavior of drivers.
+IIHS does not focus only on vehicle design; it continues to look for new methods for improving the design of roads as well as improving the behavior of drivers.
 Data and surveys from this organization have made many States change their laws regarding safety belts and licensing requirements.
-Many community organizations have also done their part towards highway safety since they have built roundabouts and encouraged use of automated enforcements such as speed cameras and red light.
+Many community organizations have also done their part towards highway safety since they have built roundabouts and encouraged the use of automated enforcement such as speed cameras and red lights.

 Vehicle Research Center